CoderDojoStirling/coderdojo-scriptcraft-server/README.md

     * They'll need the server IP address
 * Write the javascript plugin on their laptop, then copy it into the server using the network share
     * They'll need to know how to access/user the network share
-    * Make sure the server players directory contains subdirectories named after the kids' Minecraft usernames
-    * Each kid copies their js code into player/$kid-username
+    * Each kid copies their js code into player/$kid-username via the network share
     * They can then run their js functions from inside the Minecraft client as $kid-username.functionname()

 Good luck!